Britain joins Syria air war; Putin vows more sanctions on Turkey

 But the quest for unity was dealt a sharp blow last week when NATO-member Turkey shot down a Russian warplane.

-"It appears that Allah decided to punish the ruling clique of Turkey by depriving them of wisdom and judgment," Putin said on Thursday during the Russian president's annual state of the nation speech.
+"It appears that Allah decided to punish the ruling clique of Turkey by depriving them of wisdom and judgement," Putin said on Thursday during the Russian president's annual state of the nation speech.

 Moscow has already responded with measures including bans on some Turkish fruit and vegetables, and in his icy remarks Putin made clear that would not be the end of it.